 Months of entry

 This course is designed for composers aspiring to work in the media industry and wanting to learn more about techniques for composing and producing music for film and TV.
-Taught by experienced professional film/TV composers, it provides an opportunity to collaborate with filmmakers and animators, as well as the chance to write for ensembles.
+You will learn from experienced professional film/TV composers, such as Philip Chambon whose work includes compositions for the BBC, Discovery Channel and independent film directors and producers.
+You will also have the opportunity to collaborate with student filmmakers and animators from Kingston School of Art.

 - The curriculum is enriched by a broad view of musical styles and genres, exploiting the diversity of a repertoire that encompasses Western classical music, popular and world musics.